-PERFECTS – PERFormance Evaluation for CT Screening
+PERFECTS EQA – PERFormance Evaluation for CT Screening

 How does it work?

-The PERFECTS scheme (PERFormance Evaluation for CT Screening) is a self-assessment and training platform aims to ensure appropriate interpretation of CT scans, to benefit patient outcome, streamline clinician workload and optimise resource allocation.
+The PERFECTS EQA scheme (PERFormance Evaluation for CT Screening) is a self-assessment and training platform aims to ensure appropriate interpretation of CT scans, to benefit patient outcome, streamline clinician workload and optimise resource allocation.

 All participants report a randomised series of collated test sets of cases and automatically receive immediate detailed multimedia interactive feedback comparing their case decisions anonymously to the experts and all other users.

 The Targeted Lung Health Checks (TLHC) programme is a new and ground-breaking programme of work in England which aims to diagnose people who have lung cancer at an earlier stage, whilst also correctly identifying those who do not have the disease.
 The reading of low-dose thoracic CT scans for the TLHC programme is a highly specialised skill that requires clinical experience and judgement, alongside a high perceptive ability.

 The PERFECTS EQA scheme is looking to develop these skills further and provide a quality assurance mechanism to ensure radiologists can develop and learn from their reporting practices and highlight areas that require additional training and support.